hachem2001/PI_info/README.txt

 The libraries we use are :
 	ctime to estimate CPU times.
-	list for double-linked lists because we use lists to represent the graphs
+	STL's list library for double-linked lists because we use lists to represent the graphs

 To configure CMake, you should so cmake -S . -B bin That'll create the bin foler.